eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 ### Credential Request
 In the current version of the library only integrations with issuer's [Crednetial Endpoint](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#name-credential-endpoint) are supported.
 No support yet for the Batch and Deferred Credential Endpoints.

-#### Encrypted Responses
-Specification defines that issuer's response to the credential request can be encrypted as specified either by the client's credential request (see [7.2](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#name-credential-request)) or the issuer's metadata (issuer metadata `require_credential_response_encryption` attribute [10.2.3](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#section-10.2.3)).
-The current version of the library does not support encrypted responses.

 #### Credential Format Profiles
 OpenId4VCI specification defines several extension points to accommodate the differences across Credential formats.
 The current version of the library focuses only on **mso_mdoc** format as specified in section [E.2](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#name-iso-mdl)

+#### Proof Types
+OpenId4VCI specification defines two types of proofs that can be included in a credential issuance request, JWT proof type and CWT proof type (see section [7.2.1](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#section-7.2.1)).
+Current version of the library supports only JWT proof types

 ## License